Darxo/Hardened/README.md

 - **Quick Shot** now has -2 Shooting Range (down from -1)
 - **Puncture** now requires the target to be surrounded by atleast 2 enemies.
 It is now affected by **Double Grip**
 - **Recover** now applies the same Initiative debuff as using **Wait**
 - **Riposte** now costs 3 Action Points (down from 4), 15 Fatigue (down from 25).
 It now grants +10 Melee Defense during its effect.
 It is now disabled when you get hit or after your first counter-attack.
-Riposte no longer has a penalty to Hitchance
+Riposte no longer has a penalty to Hitchance.
+It can now be used multiple times per round
 - **Shuffle** (granted by **Dynamic Duo**) no longer puts your partner to the next position in the turn order
 - **Spider Poison** now also reduces the Hitpoints Recovery of the target by 50%
 - **Stab** now costs 3 Action Points (down from 4) and has a 25% higher threshold to inflict injuries